acm-ribeiro/extended-oas-parser/README.md

-# APOSTLGen Parser #
+# MAGMACT-Gen Parser #

-First version of the [APOSTLGen](https://bitbucket.org/acmribeiro/apostl-gen/src/master/) parser.
-This takes as input an OpenAPI Specification extended with APOSTLGen and serializes it.
+First version of the [MAGMACT-Gen](https://bitbucket.org/acmribeiro/apostl-gen/src/master/) parser.
+This takes as input an OpenAPI Specification extended with MAGMACT-Gen and serializes it.

 ### 🔷 Generate Executable JAR ###
 To generate the executable `jar` file: